ibm-cloud-docs/quantum-computing/choose-backend.md

 # Choose a system or simulator
 {: #choose-backend}

 Before you run a job, you must choose a physical quantum system or a simulator to run on.
+Alternatively, you can use [Qiskit Runtime local testing mode.](https://docs.quantum.ibm.com/verify/local-testing-mode) {: external} to run jobs on your local system.
 {: shortdesc}

 The Standard plan allows access to both physical quantum systems and simulators, while the Lite plan allows access only to simulators.
 {: note}

 To find your available systems and cloud simulators, view the [Compute resources page](https://cloud.ibm.com/quantum/resources){: external}.
 You must be logged in to see your available compute resources.